 As with all sensory systems, taste receptor cells must somehow convert an external or environmental stimulus into an internal or cellular response.
 In the body, these cellular responses are often associated with changes in membrane potentials.
-When the receptor is a non-neural cell, as is the case with taste, the depolarization's are called receptor potentials.
-The receptor potential is not an action potential but a graded potential that can modulate the activity of ion channels and trigger an action potential in a neuron.
+When the receptor is a non-neural cell, as is the case with taste, the depolarizations are called receptor potential is not an action potential but a graded potential that can modulate the activity of ion channels and trigger an action potential in a neuron.
 Typically the neurons that are associated with taste cells have a resting membrane potential of around -70mV.
 In order for a response (an action potential) to be generated something has to cause the membrane potential of the neuron to reach threshold.
 In the case of taste, a neurotransmitter is released from the basal membrane of the taste receptor cell.
 Release of the neurotransmitter is triggered when a tastant interacts with the apical surface of the receptor cell.
 This interaction generates a depolarizing receptor potential that causes voltage-gated calcium channels on the basal surface of the cell to open.
 Calcium diffuses into the cell and acts as a signal to trigger exocytosis, releasing the neurotransmitter onto the neural cells.
 The neurotransmitter then elicits an action potential in the neuron.
-Even though different taste receptor cells respond to different tastants, the release of a neurotransmitter from the receptor cells is always caused by an increase in intracellular Ca2+.
-Thus, to understand how a chemical tastant (external stimulus) results in a neuronal signal (internal response) we need to understand how the tastant can cause a depolarization of the receptor cell and thus an increase in intracellular Ca2+.
+(Note: If you don't remember how a chemical synapse works, review module 6.)
+Even though different taste receptor cells respond to different tastants, the release of a neurotransmitter from the receptor cells is always caused by an increase in intracellular Ca++.
+Thus, to understand how a chemical tastant (external stimulus) results in a neuronal signal (internal response) we need to understand how the tastant can cause a depolarization of the receptor cell and thus an increase in intracellular Ca++.